nicojourdain/misomip2/README.md

 ### Adapt to your own ocean configuration

 You can copy interpolate_to_common_grid_oce.py and adapt it to your model.
 You need to adapt at least section 0 (General information), section 1 (Files and variables) and section 2 (Global attributes of output netcdf).
 For section1, ou may need to create or modify a load\_oce\_mod\_xxxx.py function similar to the one existing for NEMO and MITgcm if your model is not covered yet.
 If your model is already covered but variable names differ from what is understood by load\_oce\_mod\_xxxx.py, just add options for these variables in load\_oce\_mod\_xxxx.py and [make a pull request](https://opensource.com/article/19/7/create-pull-request-github) to upload it onto the official misomip2 repository (so that you keep this in case of updates).

+### Performance of ocean interpolation

+The scripts were written in best effort by non-experts in parallel applications of xarray and dask, so suggestions for improvements are welcome.
+We nonetheless found that the computing times were reasonable for several example of simulations:

+* Processing the "NEMO-AMUXL025" data (190x231x75 points, reduced to 107x203x75 when "loading nemo") on a 2.6 GHz computer required ~10 minutes and ~2.5Gb of memory per year of simulation (tests up to 10 years in a single call of interpolate\_to\_common\_grid\_oce.py show that both walltime and memory increase linearly).

+* Processing the "NEMO-AMUXL12" data (687x567x75 points, reduced to xxxx when "loading nemo") on a 2.6 GHz computer required ~xx minutes and ~xxxGb of memory per year of simulation.

 ### Ice test cases